Skip to main content

 • Defective sprinkler system (nozzle)

-• Increase in the number of people living in the home (more showers, more laundry, etc.).
+• Increased number of occupants on the property (more showers, more laundry, etc.).

 Leaks often come from toilets, taps and showers.
-These leaks are not always noisy or visible to the naked eye.
+They are not always audible or visible to the naked eye.
+Regular meter readings are the surest way to detect them early.

-If you wish to obtain the calculation for the water consumption adjustment, the meter reading(s) for the building must be provided.
-We will then calculate the adjustment according to the seller’s fraction of the co-ownership.
-Please note that no invoice will be issued, only a confirmation of the adjustment amount.
+To obtain the adjustment calculation for a real estate transaction, the meter reading(s) for the building must be sent to us.
+We will then calculate the portion corresponding to the seller’s fraction.
+Please note that a confirmation of the amount will be provided, but no additional invoice will be issued for this adjustment.

 Useful documents and links